mmikowski/powercss/README.md

         _regen_type_ : '_prepare_'
       });

-      // Process step 3: write CSS to style el pcss._setCascade_({
+      // Process step 3: write CSS to style el and enable pcss._setCascade_({
         _cascade_id_ : '_ex01_',
         _mode_str_   : '_change_'
         _regen_type_ : '_use_'
       });

-We will be testing performance prior to the 1.x release and may change the defaults accordingly.
+The current `_regen_type_` default may change prior to the 1.x release if test results warrant it.

-## PowerCSS Recipies
+## PowerCSS Recipes
-No matter how clean an API, sometimes its easier to think in terms of "what do I want to accomplish."
+No matter how clean an API, sometimes its easier to think in terms of "what do we want to accomplish."
 This is perhaps the very reason programming language "Cookbooks" have been so successful over the years.
 So before we consider the **API reference**, let's look at some recipes.

 ### Virtual stylesheet (**vsheet**) recipies
-#### I want to add a **vsheet**
+#### Add a **vsheet**

     pcss._setVsheet_({
       _vsheet_id_     : '_base_',